nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

 });
 ```

 The `$` tells the browser that we're using jQuery specifically.
 This sets up the web page for you to be able to manipulate the objects on the page with jQuery.
 Without this line, none of your jQuery would work.
 You'll notice that all the code is wrapped by `{}`, `()`, and `;`.
-All of those punctuation are super important to jQuery.
-It's like finishing a sentence or a paragraph in English with a period and then you hit enter.
+All of this punctuation is super important to jQuery.
+It's like finishing a sentence or a paragraph in English with a period.

 ### Step 6:

 <img src="https://s3.amazonaws.com/after-school-assets/bowling-ball.png" align="right" hspace="10">

 What we want to happen is that when you click each ball, it flies through the hoop and lands on the ground.
-We've set up a lot of the code for you, your goal is to use **jQuery Selectors** to apply the pre-written code to the appropriate ball.
+We've set up a lot of the code for you--your goal is to use **jQuery Selectors** to apply the pre-written code to the appropriate ball.
 We're going to start with the bowling ball.

-If you take a look at `index.html` in the Nitrous text editor for the the code that puts the bowling ball image on the page, you'll notice that it has `id="bowling-ball"`.
+If you take a look at `index.html` in the Nitrous text editor for the code that puts the bowling ball image on the page, you'll notice that it has `id="bowling-ball"`.
 Just like with CSS, we can use the ID as our jQuery selector to apply a specific animation.

 In `js/ball.js`, you'll want to replace `__` with the selector `#bowling-ball`, so that your code looks something like this: